JakeMoralez/FlectoneWeb/pulse/en/parts/destination.md

 Where the message will be sent

-::: tip HOW TO CHANGE THE DESTINATION?
+::: info HOW TO CHANGE THE DESTINATION?
 Replace the value `type: here` and restart `FlectonePulse` using the `/flectonepulse reload` command.
 Additional settings will appear automatically.
 :::